An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

 Of course, in the presence of commutativity, each of the unitality laws are derivable from the other.
 In the usual algebraic theory of monoids we would show this as follows: if $m(x,y)=m(y,x)$ then $m(u,x) = m(x,u) = x$ where the last step is right-unitality.
 The corresponding diagrammatic proof is very similar, with one additional step:

-The second equality is a simple instance of the bottom left axiom of~\eqref{fig:smc-axioms}, for a diagram with no left interface (of type $\epsilon \to w$ in general).
+The second equality is a simple instance of the bottom left axiom of~\eqref{fig:smc-axioms}, for a string diagram with no wires on the left (that is, of type $\epsilon \to w$ for some $w$).

-It is a good time to point out that theories do not have to be minimal in any way, in the sense that they can contain axioms that are derivable from the others.
+This makes an important point: two theories $(\Sigma,E)$ and $(\Sigma',E')$ might present the same structure, in the sense that the corresponding free SMCs $\FreeSMC{\Sigma,E}$ and $\FreeSMC{\Sigma',E'}$ might be isomorphic.
+It is also a good place to mention that theories do not have to be minimal in any way; they can contain axioms that are derivable from the others.
 There are various reasons one might prefer a theory that contains redundant axioms: to highlight some of the symmetries, to avoid having to re-derive some equalities as a lemma later on...

 When dealing with monoids, there are several straightforward syntactic simplifications that the reader is likely to encounter in the literature.
 First, a simple observation: in standard algebraic syntax, the associativity axiom $m(m(a, b),c) = m(a, m(b, c))$ implies that any two ways of applying monoid multiplication to the same list of elements are all equal.
 Therefore it is unambiguous to introduce a generalised monoid operation for any finite arity, \emph{e.g.} $m(a,b,c)$, to denote all possible ways of applying $m$ to these three elements, and avoid a flurry of parentheses.
 (Note that, with this syntactic sugar, the unit $e$ denotes the application of $m$ to zero elements.)
-The same trick works for an associative $m: 2\to 1$ diagram: one will often find generalised $n$-ary operations as a dot with $n$-many wires
+The same trick works for an associative $\Wmult: 2\to 1$: we can define as a generalised $n$-ary operation as a dot with $n$-many wires

-as syntactic sugar to denote multiple applications of the binary operation of a monoid.
+as syntactic sugar to denote multiple applications of $\Wmult$.
 For this reason, the reader might also encounter diagrammatic proofs that identify different ways of applying a monoid operation to the same list of elements, much like a practitioner well-versed in ordinary algebra will usually omit parentheses where they can do so unambiguously. \end{example}